onedata/onedata-documentation/docs/admin-guide/onezone/configuration/data-discovery.md

 - `Include metadata` - determines which type of metadata should be indexed.
 At least one type must be selected,
 - `Include file details` - specifies what file details should be harvested alongside the metadata.
-Enabling "Metadata existence flags" will add boolean flags saying whether the file has any metadata of certain type.
-The "File name" field may be utilized by the GUI plugin to improve the browsing experience.
+Enabling `Metadata existence flags` will add boolean flags saying whether the file has any metadata of certain type.
+The `File name` field may be utilized by the GUI plugin to improve the browsing experience,
 - `Include rejection reason` - if enabled, all payloads rejected by the harvesting backend will be automatically analysed for offending data (e.g. fields that do not match the schema), pruned and submitted again.
 This might slow down the harvesting process and cause